 Firmographic segmentation in Userpilot.

 For example, a SaaS provider might segment its customers based on company size—small businesses, mid-sized companies, and large corporations.
-Small businesses might be offered cost-effective, scalable solutions with flexible pricing, while large corporations could be targeted with enterprise-level features, dedicated support, and advanced customization options.
+Small businesses might be offered cost-effective, scalable solutions, while large corporations are targeted with enterprise-level features.

 Value-based segmentation